As thousands of students head back to class this week, indoor air quality is a top concern. But for many schools, the new term is not going to plan.

 This technology has the potential to create the pollutants it claims to remove.
 A risk that’s too big to take when it comes to air quality in our schools, or in fact, any public space.

-The WHO recommends HEPA air purifiers
+The WHO recommends Certified HEPA Material air purifiers

 Austin Air uses filter technology you can trust

-Here at Austin Air, we have been manufacturing HEPA and carbon air purifiers for more than 30 years.
+Here at Austin Air, we have been manufacturing Certified HEPA Material and carbon air purifiers for more than 30 years.
 In that time, our air purifiers have been used in a number of clinical trials.
 We have also been selected by the US Government, FEMA and the American Red Cross during some of America’s most challenging times, including 9/11, Hurricane Katrina; Hurricane Sandy and the 2015 SoCal gas leak in California.

 And now, as children in the US and Canada head back to school, Austin Air Purifiers are running in thousands of classrooms, helping to keep teachers and students safe.